qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    snapping units in feet.
 Your results may vary, but something on the order of 300 ft at a scale of 1:10000 should be a reasonable setting.
 #.
 A layer-based snapping tolerance that overrides the global snapping options
-   can be defined by choosing :menuselection:`Settings --> Snapping options`.
+   can be defined by choosing :menuselection:`Project --> Snapping options`.
-   It enables and adjusts snapping mode and tolerance on a layer basis (see figure_edit_snapping_ ).
+   It helps to enable and adjust snapping mode and tolerance on a layer basis (see figure_edit_snapping_).
 This dialog offers three different modes to select the layer(s) to snap to:

    * :guilabel:`Current layer`: only the active layer is used, a convenient way to ensure topology within the layer being edited